• Skip to primary navigation

 Folding whipped egg whites into the filling binds the meat filling while making it light at the same time!

-Techniques to make fine ravioli filling
+Techniques to make really good beef ravioli filling

 Easy, right?
 YESSS!